Archive-name: RGP_FAQ.RTF

 Subject: TECH: Reset problem with Gottlieb GAUCHO

-Like, ya know, this is MUCH BETTER.
+Like, ya know, this is like, ya know, MUCH BETTER.

 the subject line.
 Help thuh readers choose to read your postin' and skip